 Timothy Deighton is a professor of viola at Penn State, where he teaches viola, chamber music, viola literature and pedagogy, and orchestral excerpts classes, and directs the Penn State Viola Ensemble.
 He also serves as the coordinator of the Professional Performance Certificate (PPC) program and is the faculty advisor of the Penn State Viola Society.

 A committed teacher, Deighton has received several teaching awards, including the Pennsylvania-Delaware String Teachers Association’s String Teacher of the Year, and the Outstanding Teaching Award from the College of Arts and Architecture at Penn State.
 He received the American Viola Society’s 2016 Maurice W. Riley Award in recognition of outstanding contributions to studio teaching and enduring commitment to expanding the viola repertoire through commissions, performance, and recording.
 His former students hold positions in professional orchestras and on the faculties of music schools in the United States and overseas.
 Recent teaching engagements include master classes throughout the United States, Europe, Asia, and in South and Central America.
+He has served as a judge in several competitions, including the 2018 Johansen International Competition.
 His articles have appeared in such publications as Strings, the American String Teacher, Journal of the American Viola Society, the New York Violist, and the Journal of the Australian and New Zealand Viola Society.
 He is a former board member of the American Viola Society and the New York Viola Society.
 “ViolaFest,” an event he directed at Penn State, involved more than 200 violists from across North America and abroad.
 The Penn State Viola Ensemble, which he founded and directs, gives frequent performances on and off-campus, and has commissioned and presented numerous world premieres of new works for viola ensemble.
 They recently recorded a full CD of music composed for them by Scott Slapin.
 Deighton is an arranger and editor of viola ensemble literature for ALRY Music Publications.

 Deighton enjoys a wide variety of performance opportunities.
 In 2019, he joined the New Zealand Symphony Orchestra as guest principal violist for four programs.
 He presented the prestigious William Primrose Memorial Concert at Brigham Young University in 2014.
 He has appeared at four International Viola Congresses as recitalist, chamber musician, and soloist with orchestra, and as master class presenter and panelist.
 He performs regularly with the Orpheus Chamber Orchestra, with whom he has also recorded and toured Asia twice.
 Other orchestras with which he has worked include the Pittsburgh Symphony and the Boston-based chamber orchestra, A Far Cry.
 Recent chamber music collaborations include those with the American String Quartet, Quartet Accorda, and the New Zealand String Quartet, and with musicians outside the traditional classical field such as the Mäori (Taongo Puoro) instrumentalist Richard Nunns.
 Many of Deighton’s solo and chamber music performances have been broadcast on U.S., European, and Australasian radio; he is a National Recording Artist for Radio New Zealand.
 He also appears in recital with his wife, pianist Ann Deighton.